-Currently, most farmers use a combination of multiple software apps, spreadsheets, and notes to record their data and manage their processes.
+Currently, most farmers use a combination of multiple apps developed by software development company , spreadsheets, and notes to record their data and manage their processes.
 However, this is complicated and requires a lot of effort to send this data to other service providers.

 Blockchain technology would allow farmers to store all of their data in one place so that it can easily be accessed by those who need it, simplifying the entire process and saving valuable time and energy.

 For instance, they’d be able to keep track of things such as: